rodneyshupe/Cookbook/Recipes/Entrees/Misc/TheBestDIYFoilPacketDinners.rst

 Step 4: Spice It Up
 ^^^^^^^^^^^^^^^^^^^
 Beyond the absolute must of salt and pepper, you can add just about anything.
-Fresh or dried herbs such as thyme, rosemary, Basil, oregano.
+Fresh or dried herbs such as thyme, rosemary, basil, oregano.
 Try spices like garlic powder, smoked paprika, cumin, chili powder, turmeric, or even cinnamon.
 Sauce it up with a sweet BBQ sauce, steak sauce or add a dash of Worcestershire.
 Wine, citrus, stock, sambal olek, sriracha, or soy sauce all